The Acceleration Fund

 • How can an organisation become a delivery partner?

-To become a delivery partner, you will need to apply in collaboration with a lead organisation in stage 2 of the application process.
-If you wish to express an interest in becoming a partner prior to this, and to be notified of projects invited to stage 2, you may fill out this form.
+To become a delivery partner, you will need to apply in collaboration with a lead organisation in Stage two of the application process.
+If you wish to express an interest in becoming a partner prior to this, and to be notified of projects invited to Stage two, you may fill out this form.

 N.B: this is not a necessary step, and you do not need to express an interest prior to project promotion to be considered.